diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ![Metascope Home](images/filtersearch.png)

-Click on the view you
+Click on a view to open the view detail page.
+This page shows all critical metadata of the selected table.
+Use the navigation tabs to browse through the different sections, e.g. click on 'Sample' tab to view a sample of the data:

 ![Table sample page](images/sample.png)

 ![Table dependency page](images/dependency.png)